 There may be times when others need access to your Ring equipment.
 There’s a nifty way to allow this without sharing your login information and jeopardizing your security.
 Just add them as a shared user on the account.
 This gives the person, like your teen or roommate, access to view videos, use the two-way talk feature, and save videos, but they won’t have the master account’s login information.

 To add a shared user, open the app and choose your device.
 Then go to Settings and tap on Shared Users and Add User.
 Next, enter the email address of the person you want to make a shared user.
 Choose the devices you want to share with the new user and then tap Send Invite.
 Once the person accepts the invite, the process is complete.
 They will be able to access the devices through their own app and login credentials.
 Make sure they’re using strong passwords and two-factor authentication, too, though.

 Avoid sharing videos on social networks

-It might be tempting to share videos on your social media to warn neighbors of suspicious characters or post funny antics you’ve witnessed, thinking you’re doing a helpful thing.
+Whether you’re trying to be a good neighbor and warn those around you of suspicious activity, or you just want to share a funny incident, we’re all guilty of wanting to share our surveillance videos.
 But, doing so makes hackers’ lives easier by providing them with an extra outlet to gain insight into your login credentials and personal details.
 You should also delete old footage to prevent a backlog of footage that makes you more susceptible to getting hacked.